MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 #### Adjacencies

--   Considered a “landmark” to aid in wayfinding and circulation.
+-   Considered a “landmark” to aid in way finding and circulation.

 -   X Preference is for this to be an interior room, not a room with proximity to windows.
 In a controlled video environment, Microsoft suggests placing this room in a location where managing natural daylight is not required.